great-expectations/great_expectations/docs/tutorials/getting_started/create_your_first_expectations.md

 Makes sense, right?

-After selecting the table, Great Expectations will open a Jupyter notebook which will take you through the next part of this workflow.
+After selecting the table, Great Expectations will open a Jupyter Notebook which will take you through the next part of this workflow.

 :::caution

-Don’t execute the Jupyter notebook cells just yet!
+Don’t execute the Jupyter Notebook cells just yet!

 :::

-## Creating Expectations in Jupyter notebooks
+## Creating Expectations in Jupyter Notebooks

 Notebooks are a simple way of interacting with the Great Expectations Python API.
 You could also just write all this in plain Python code, but for convenience, Great Expectations provides you some boilerplate code in notebooks.